 Pre-lab quizzes must be taken through the website before noon on the day of your lab.
-Please post all questions related to homework and course material to the bspace forum so that all members of the class can benefit from the response.
+Please post all questions related to homework and course material to the bCourses forum so that all members of the class can benefit from the response.
+We will check the forum on a schedule that will be posted on bCourses.